billsioros/MPIsuite/README.md

 ## **The Suite**

-[ui.sh](ui.sh) offers some basic user interface components and is being sourced by other files.

 [setup.sh](setup.sh) defines some aliases, set's up the console prompt and loads mpiP and OpenMP when sourced.
 You really only need loading mpiP and OpenMP.
 Everything else is entirely optional.

     . ./setup.sh